Richard Hart

 Mastodon

-• Nearly everywhere I’ve worked, someone will always make the point that everything we’re doing is tactical and not strategic.
-That we’re focusing too much on work that only produces short-term results, rather than work that will serve us in the long run.
+• Nearly everywhere I’ve worked, someone will make the point that everything we do is tactical and not strategic.
+We focus too much on work that produces short-term results rather than work that will serve us in the long run.

-Everything I would observe would suggest our “leaders” were thinking strategically.
+Everything I would observe would suggest that “leaders” were thinking strategically.
 After all, isn’t that the core of their job?
 To be thinking about the long-term future of the organisation.

-The more I think about it, the more I see this as a symptom of the disconnect that develops between those thinking about the work, and those doing the work.
-When leaders sit in ivory towers, disconnected from the real world.
-Their strategy doesn’t match or address the reality of their situation, they haven’t communicated the context of the work, or haven’t properly thought through problems to understand the implications of their solutions.
+The more I think about it, the more I see this as a symptom of the divide that develops between those thinking about the work and those doing the work.
+Leaders that sit in ivory towers, disconnected from the reality of how work is done.
+They don’t understand the implications of their strategy because they haven’t thought through their problems and haven’t taken the time to understand the context of how work takes place.

 • Decision-making in an organisation is like a train passing through stations on its way to a final destination.
 Picking up passengers along the way who want to be part of the process of reaching a final decision.